cleavr/cleaverdocs/content/guides/directus.md

 ## Prepare the Directus package

+You may either do the below steps or use the `direcvit/directus` GitHub repo.
+If using `direcvit/directus`, skip this step.

 Create a new directory on your local environment and add a package.json by running the following command:
 ```
 npm init -y